CoolDude435/2820-Project/README.md

 Completed ReliabilityVisualization tests in Sprint 2, finalized tests and JavaDoc in Sprint 3 Working on ReliabilityAnalysis tests and JavaDoc in Sprint 3
 <br>
-Status: Being worked on by Annalisa and Jake
+Status: Completed by Annalisa and Jake
 <br>
 ___
 *ReliabilityVisualizationTest*: Status: Completed by Annalisa and Jake